-Dear Warrior Publications: whatever reason.
-The government on the other hand Well I think for the most part the AFN day of action is threaten those leaders who they pay that if they do more rhetoric than substance.
-I think the Phil Fontaine demonstrate their money will be cut off.
-This means that if approach of negotiations for the sake of negotiations activists went and blocked railways, roads and had sit-ins on misleads our people to think that we can negotiate with the this day, then the federal government would reduce, stall and federal government that they will recognize our Aboriginal possibly even guit funding for the AFN until they realized Title.
-It is clear from the BCTC Final Agreements that the they needed the AFN as a friendly go-between indigenous federal government is fixed upon extinguishing our land activists and the federal government. rights.
-In fact negotiations under the BCTC will only cost This is always the paradox for indigenous peoples money and put us in worse situation than if you were not taking political action because the government response to negotiating. action is to start negotiations, which always never go
+Dear Warrior Publications:

+Well I think for the most part the AFN day of action is more rhetoric than substance.
+I think the Phil Fontaine approach of negotiations for the sake of negotiations misleads our people to think that we can negotiate with the federal government that they will recognize our Aboriginal Title.
+It is clear from the BCTC Final Agreements that the federal government is fixed upon extinguishing our land rights.
+In fact negotiations under the BCTC will only cost money and put us in worse situation than if you were not negotiating.